-Short- and long-term performance measures will be selected by the Committee in order to provide a direct connection to the Company's strategy by being linked to the key fundamental performance indicators at the time.
-In normal circumstances, they would be expected to include metrics such as TPR/capital growth, TAR targets and relative TSR performance.
-Relative measures will be assessed against appropriate comparators such as a relevant MSCI index and/or an appropriate group of other UK listed real estate companies with similar operations.
+Short- and long-term performance measures will be selected by the Committee in order to provide a direct connection to the Company's strategy or key performance indicators at the time.
+Relative measures will be assessed against appropriate comparators.

-Absolute measures are set following a robust budget setting process which takes into account internal financial indicators as well as a broader view of the
+Absolute measures are set following a robust budget setting process which takes into account internal financial indicators as well as a broader view of the market environment.

 The targets for the Annual Bonus are commercially sensitive and will be reported in the subsequent Directors' remuneration report.
-The targets for the 2020 LTIP award will be determined and disclosed by the Committee following the 2020 AGM, as explained on page 128.
-As referred to in the Committee Chairman's statement, it is intended that appropriate targets will be set for each award cycle.
+The measures applicable to the 2023/24 financial year are set out on page 121.
+As referred to in the Committee Chair's statement, it is intended that appropriate targets will be set for each award cycle.
 The awards are also subject to an underpin under which the level of vesting may be reduced in certain circumstances.